The Hardy inequality and the heat equation with magnetic field in any dimension: The magnetic field

 \subsection{The gauge invariance and the Poincar\'e gauge}

-Since every exact form is closed, the potentials~$A$ and $\tilde{A}=A+\der f$, where~$f$ is a smooth function ($0$-form), induce the same magnetic tensor~$B$.
-Hence, $A$~is not uniquely determined by~$B$.
-This is the well-known \emph{gauge invariance} of magnetic field.
+The fact that $A$~is not uniquely determined by~$B$, is the well-known \emph{gauge invariance} of magnetic field.
 Mathematically, one can employ this freedom to work in a suitable choice (\emph{gauge}) of~$A$.

 In components, condition~\eqref{Gauss} means that the following Jacobi identity